 Where will I get my mail?

-Mailboxes are located in the lobby of each residence hall, except for those residents located in the residence halls on the back of the South Green pick up their mail in the South Green mail room located in the basement of Mackinnon Hall.
+Mailboxes are located in the lobby of most residence halls.
+Residents located in the residence halls on the back of the South Green pick up their mail in the South Green mail room located in the basement of Mackinnon Hall.
 Residents of Adams Hall, Tanaka Hall, Luchs Hall, Carr Hall and Sowle Hall pick up there mail in the LLC mailroom located on the first floor of the Living Learning Center.

 You and your roommate(s) will be assigned a mailbox for your room.
 Mail is delivered Monday through Saturday and is placed in your mailbox by 10 p.m.
 If you receive a package through the U.S. Postal Service, you will receive an e-mail notification.
 Packages may be picked up by bringing your OU ID to the staff office during nightly office hours (8:30 p.m. - 10:00 p.m.).

-Students residing in the residence halls on the back of the South Green or in Adams Hall should pick up their packages at the South Green mail room in the basement of Mackinnon Hall from 10 a.m. to 2 p.m.
-Monday through Saturday.
+Students who do not have mailboxes in the lobby of their residence halls should pick up their packages at either the South Green mail room or the LLC mailroom from 2 pm to 8 pm Monday through Friday and 12pm to 5 pm on Saturday.

 Students may also ship packages from the United States Post Office located on the 4th floor of Baker University Center.